A just-published study in the journal BMC Medicine found that vegans and vegetarians have a higher risk of fracture than omnivores.

 Synopsis

 Vegan diets can be unhealthy and bone-damaging if they don't contain all the nutrients you need to stay healthy and strong.
-You don't have to eat meat to get all the bone-building nutrients you need.
+High-quality animal protein, such as grass-fed beef, is a valuable and efficient source of these nutrients.

 The Save Institute's Recommendation